-Abstract-This paper presents the design and control of a novel quadcopter capable of changing shape mid-flight, allowing for operation in four configurations with the capability of sustained hover in three.
-The normally rigid connections between the arms of the quadcopter and the central body are replaced by free-rotating hinges that allow the arms to fold downward; no additional actuators beyond the four motors that drive the propellers are used.
-Configuration transitions are accomplished by either reducing or reversing the thrust forces produced by specific propellers during flight.
-Constraints placed on the control inputs of the vehicle prevent the arms from folding or unfolding unexpectedly, allowing for the use of existing quadcopter controllers and trajectory generation algorithms.
+Abstract-A novel quadcopter capable of changing shape midflight is presented, allowing for operation in four configurations with the capability of sustained hover in three.
+This is accomplished without requiring actuators beyond the four motors typical of a quadcopter.
+Morphing is achieved through freelyrotating hinges that allow the vehicle arms to fold downwards by either reducing or reversing thrust forces.
+Constraints placed on the control inputs of the vehicle prevent the arms from folding or unfolding unexpectedly.
+This allows for the use of existing quadcopter controllers and trajectory generation algorithms with only minimal added complexity.
 For our experimental vehicle at hover, we find that these constraints result in a 36% reduction of the maximum yaw torque the vehicle can produce, but do not result in a reduction of the maximum thrust or roll and pitch torques.
-Furthermore, the ability to change configurations is shown to enable the vehicle to traverse small passages, perch on hanging wires, and perform simple grasping tasks.
+Experimental results show that, for a typical maneuver, the added limits have a negligible effect on trajectory tracking performance.
+Finally, the ability to change configurations is shown to enable the vehicle to traverse small passages, perch on hanging wires, and perform limited grasping tasks.